- 9 ounces bittersweet chocolate, finely chopped

 1. Prepare a baking sheet by lining it with aluminum foil or parchment paper.
 Place the chopped chocolate in a large bowl.

-2. Place the cream in a small saucepan and scald it until bubbles being to appear around the sides of the pan, but do not allow it to boil.
-Pour the hot cream over the chocolate and allow it to soften and melt the chocolate for 30 seconds.
+2. Place the cream in a small saucepan and scald it until bubbles being to appear around the sides of the pan.
+Pour the cream over the chocolate and allow it to soften and melt the chocolate for one minute.

 4. Cover the truffle mixture with cling wrap and allow it to cool to room temperature.
-Once cool, refrigerate until it is firm enough to mold, about 2-3 hours.
+Once cool, refrigerate until it is firm enough to spoon, about 2 hours.